Developing Fundamental Diagrams for Urban Air Mobility Traffic Based on Physical Experiments

 \AUTHOR{Hang Zhou$^1$, Yuhui Zhai$^2$, Shiyu Shen$^2$, Yanfeng Ouyang$^{2*}$, Xiaowei Shi$^3$, and Xiaopeng Li$^{1*}$} \AFF{$^1$Department of Civil and Environmental Engineering, University of Wisconsin-Madison, Madison, WI, 53706, USA} \AFF{$^2$Department of Civil and Environmental Engineering, University of Illinois Urbana-Champaign, Urbana, IL, 61801, USA} \AFF{$^3$Department of Civil and Environmental Engineering, University of Wisconsin-Milwaukee, Milwaukee, WI, 53211, USA} \AFF{$^*$Corresponding authors.
 Email: yfouyang@illinois.edu (Yanfeng Ouyang), xli2485@wisc.edu (Xiaopeng Li)}

 }

-\ABSTRACT{ Urban Air Mobility (UAM) is an emerging application of unmanned aerial vehicles (UAVs) that promises to reduce travel time and alleviate congestion in urban transportation systems.
-As drone density increases, UAM operations are expected to experience congestion phenomena similar to those observed in ground traffic.
-However, the fundamental characteristics of UAM traffic flow, particularly under real-world operating conditions, remain poorly understood.
+\ABSTRACT{ Urban Air Mobility (UAM) is an emerging application of unmanned aerial vehicles that promises to reduce travel time and alleviate congestion in urban transportation systems.
+As drone density increases, UAM traffic is expected to experience congestion similar to that in ground traffic.
+However, the fundamental characteristics of UAM traffic, particularly under real-world operating conditions, remain largely unexplored.
 This study proposes a general framework for constructing the fundamental diagram (FD) of UAM traffic by integrating theoretical analysis with physical experiments.
-To the best of our knowledge, this is the first study to derive a UAM FD using real-world physical test data.
+To the best of our knowledge, this is the first study to derive UAM FDs using real-world physical experiment data.
 On the theoretical side, we design two drone control laws for collision avoidance and develop simulation-based traffic generation methods to produce diverse UAM traffic scenarios.
-Based on Edie’s definition, traffic flow theory is then applied to construct the FD and characterize the macroscopic properties of UAM traffic.
+Based on Edie's definition, traffic flow theory is then applied with a near-stationary traffic condition filtering method to construct the FD.
 To account for real-world disturbances and modeling uncertainties, we further conduct physical experiments on a reduced-scale testbed using Bitcraze Crazyflie drones.
-Both simulation and physical test trajectory data are collected and organized into the UAMTra2Flow dataset, which is analyzed using the proposed framework.
-Preliminary results indicate that classical FD structures developed for ground transportation are also applicable to UAM systems.
-Similar to ground traffic, UAM traffic capacity is strongly influenced by the adopted control law and key parameters such as safety spacing.
-Notably, FD curves obtained from physical experiments exhibit measurable deviations from simulation-based results, highlighting the importance of experimental validation in UAM traffic flow studies.
-Finally, results from the reduced-scale testbed are scaled to realistic operating conditions to provide practical insights for the design and management of future UAM traffic systems.
-The dataset and code for this paper is publicly available at \url{https://github.com/CATS-Lab/UAM-FD}.
+Both simulation and physical experiment trajectory data are collected and organized into the UAMTra2Flow dataset, which is analyzed using the proposed framework.
+Preliminary results indicate that classical FD structures for ground transportation, especially the Underwood model, are applicable to UAM systems.
+Notably, FD curves obtained from physical experiments exhibit deviations from simulation-based results, highlighting the importance of experimental validation.
+Finally, results from the reduced-scale testbed are scaled to realistic operating conditions to provide practical insights for future UAM traffic systems.
+The dataset and code for this paper are publicly available at \url{https://github.com/CATS-Lab/UAM-FD}.
 (The source code will be released upon acceptance of this paper.) }